 The PTI also captures the growth rates of these technologies, using the CMGR (compound monthly growth rate) to smooth potentially volatile growth rates.

-We use a rolling four-month window for our calculations, so the data source-level CMGR is calculated by (ending value/beginning value)^(1/4)-1.
+We use a rolling three-month window for our calculations, so the data source-level CMGR is calculated by (ending value/beginning value)^(1/4)-1.
 Since we calculate the CMGR at the data source level, our beginning and ending values are specific to the metric that we’re tracking for a particular data source.

 We then calculate the median CMGR value for our technology.

 Each value in the Index represents how relatively popular a technology is measured across the eight data sources.
 For the PTI, the definition of popularity encompasses multiple dimensions of technology engagement.
 This means the Index captures::